ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 A new file, Report_ChangeSourceTemplate.txt, should appear in the working folder and then automatically open in NotePad.
 Check that there are no error messages listed in the Report file.
-If the database file couldn't be found, fix the ini file, save it and re-run the utility until you get it right.
+If the database file couldn't be found, fix the config file, save it and re-run the utility until you get it right.

 If the report file did not open in NotePad, read the troubleshooting